Monash Industry Council of Advisers (MICA)

 Samantha is CEO of Chemistry Australia, the peak body representing Australia's $40B chemistry industry.
 A passionate advocate for Australian industry and manufacturing, Samantha is a former Chief Executive of the Biofuels Association of Australia, senior executive and Board member at GM Holden and General Motors Australia, Non-Executive Director (NED) of the Federal Chamber of Automotive Industries and NED of Manufacturing Skills Australia.
 Samantha is a member of the Federal Government’s International Trade Remedies Forum, CSIRO's Manufacturing Advisory Committee and Worksafe Victoria’s OHS Advisory Committee.
-In her local community, Samantha is Deputy Chair of Cobaw Community Health.
+In her local community, Samantha was Deputy Chair of Cobaw Community Health from 2015 to 2020.
 Awarded Monash University’s 2015 Distinguished Alumni (Engineering), Samantha was also a finalist in the 2014 Telstra Business Women's Awards.
 Samantha holds a Bachelor of Engineering (Hons.) from Monash, is a Fellow of the Royal Australian Chemical Institute and member of the Australian Institute of Company Directors (GAICD), serving as a member of the Bendigo Regional Committee.

 Chris is Chair of OncoSil Medical Limited and TEDI-London, a non-executive director of Clarity Pharmaceuticals Limited, HealthCo and O’Connell Street Associates Pty Ltd and sits on the board of the Centenary Institute and Cochlear Foundation.
 Chris was CEO/President of Cochlear Ltd from 2004 to 2015 and was a non-executive director of ResMed Inc. He is a Fellow of the Academy of Technological Sciences and Engineering, The Australian Institute of Company Directors and The Institution of Engineers Australia.
 Chris holds a BE (Honours) in Chemical Engineering (UNSW), an MBA (Macq) and a PhD (UNSW).

 Michael Smith OBE